 If you are getting divorced in Texas, it is important to take the above-mentioned steps to protect your assets.
 The property division process can be very complicated and confusing, which is why it is advisable to consult with a divorce lawyer to understand your rights.

-Contact a Florence divorce lawyer at The Law Office of Brett H. Pritchard to get assistance.
-Call 254-501-4040 to discuss how you can protect your assets today.
+Contact a Florence divorce lawyer at the Law Office of Brett H. Pritchard to get assistance.
+Call us at (254) 781-4222 or contact us online to discuss how you can protect your assets today.